wardle/hermes/README.md

 Previously, I implemented SNOMED CT within an EPR.
 Later I realised how important it was to build it as a separate module;
-I created terminology servers in java, and then later in golang;
+I created terminology servers in Java, and then later in Go;
-`hermes` is written in clojure.
+`hermes` is written in Clojure.
 In the UK,  the different health services in England and Wales have procured a centralised national terminology server.
 While I support the provision of a national terminology server for convenience, I think it's important to recognise that it is the *data* that matters most.
 We